Chapter 70

 Liane looked up.

 "Through your eyes.
 You have his eyes.
 After the Force had helped me to get to that cabin on Palomintar Six to help to you, Ben visited me and said I had performed a great achievement, because you were a very important person.
 I didn't understand his words, but when I looked at him, his eyes and the way he looked at me became your eyes and the way you once looked at me when you offered me your friendship on Wegoyy.
 The Force showed me the relationship between the two of you.
-I had to promise him that I would not reveal what I had seen, until you would be ready to face the truth about him.
+I had to promise him that I would not reveal what I had seen, until you would be ready to know the truth about him.
 Yesterday Artoo got access again to that obstructed message.
 After I had listened Ben's apparition appeared here and said to me I should tell you the truth after I had read his recordings.
 I had no idea I would find out I was his daughter and that we are siblings."

 "You have met our father many times, haven't you?"